tahamajs/Deep_Generative_models_course/README.md

 This assignment bridges traditional generative modeling with modern multi-modal AI, showing how generative techniques extend beyond image synthesis to language and reasoning tasks.

+### Results Summary

+**Fine-Tuning PaliGemma on CLEVR**: Achieved 73% validation loss reduction (to 0.0234) with only 3% trainable parameters (~90M out of 3B).
+Training completed in ~2.5 hours on single GPU.
+Evaluation showed ROUGE scores indicating challenges with exact matching but successful adaptation.

 Key components in `CA4_Vision_Language_Model/code/final_CA4_training.ipynb`:

 1. **Vision-Language Model**: Paligemma-3B, a state-of-the-art VLM for understanding images and answering questions.